Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 In Hawaii, this free program serves low-income elderly people, and those who are low-income and blind or disabled by the Social Security Administration’s (SSA) definition.

-Coverage: Low-income drivers in Hawaii can get property damage and bodily injury liability coverage.
+Coverage: Drivers with a low income in Hawaii can get property damage and bodily injury liability coverage.
 Collision, personal injury and comprehensive coverage aren’t offered currently.

 Cost: The Department of Human Services offers this service completely free to qualifying drivers.